jamesmagoo/nostr-writer/README.md

 > Remember, the security of your private key is your responsibility.

-## Install
+## Install / Update
+### In Obsidian
-Install from the Community Plugin list by searching "Nostr Writer"
+- Install: settings -> Community plugins -> search list typing "Nostr Writer"
+- Update: settings-> Community plugins -> current plugins -> check for updates
 ### Manually Installing the Plugin
 -   Head over to [releases](https://github.com/jamesmagoo/nostr-writer/releases) and download a release - latest is recommended - (or the pre-release for upcoming features.)
 -   Navigate to your plugin folder in your prefered vault: `VaultFolder/.obsidian/plugins/`